e-kwsm/nwchem-wiki/RT-TDDFT.md

 methods, but instead of a frequency domain solution to the TDKS equations, RT-TDDFT yields a full time-resolved, potentially non-linear solution.
-Real-time simulations can be used to compute not only spectroscopic properties (e.g., absorption spectra, polarizabilites, etc), but also the time and space-resolved electronic response to arbitrary external stimuli (e.g., electron charge dynamics after laser excitation).
+Real-time simulations can be used to compute not only spectroscopic properties (e.g., absorption spectra, polarizabilities, etc), but also the time and space-resolved electronic response to arbitrary external stimuli (e.g., electron charge dynamics after laser excitation).
 For theoretical and computational details, please refer to